xopxe/micro_rosso_platformio/README.md

 }
 ```

-Finally, in the setup method initialize the timer descriptor object and register it.
+Finally, in the setup method, initialize the timer descriptor object and register it.

 ```
 bool MyModule::setup() {